LilSpazJoekp/explain-yourself/README.md

 - **Lock Explanation Comment**: If enabled, locks the comment the app makes on the post.
 - **Block URLs in Explanation**: If enabled, if the explanation provided by the author contains a URL, the explanation will be rejected.
+- **Require URL in Explanation**: If enabled, the author must provide a URL in their explanation.
+If the explanation does not contain a URL, it will be rejected.
 - **Explanation Minimum Length**: Minimum length required for the author's explanation.
 Only counts alphanumeric characters.
 Set to 0 to disable.
 - **Spoiler Explanation**: If enabled, the explanation provided by the author will be marked as a spoiler.
 Ignored if